Soleno Therapeutics, Inc. Notice of May 5, 2026 Application Deadline for Class Action Lawsuit - Contact Lewis Kahn, Esq. at Kahn Swick & Foti, LLC, Before Application Deadline

-NEW YORK and NEW ORLEANS, March 17, 2026 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., notifies investors in Soleno Therapeutics, Inc. (“Soleno” or the “Company”) (NasdaqCM: SLNO) of a class action securities lawsuit.
+NEW YORK CITY and NEW ORLEANS, March 24, 2026 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., notifies investors in Soleno Therapeutics, Inc. (“Soleno” or the “Company”) (NasdaqCM: SLNO) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of investors of Soleno Therapeutics who were adversely affected by alleged securities fraud between March 26, 2025 and November 4, 2025.
 Follow the link below to get more information and be contacted by a member of our team: